-Pets were popular, much loved companions and the children may have had cats, dogs, birds or apes and the princesses are shown in one wall decoration in the tomb of Meryre II at Amarna, carrying a tame gazelle fawn.
-Their uncle, Prince Thutmose, loved his cat Ta-miu so much he buried her in a specially carved limestone coffin.
+Pets were popular, much-loved companions and the children may have had cats, dogs, birds or apes and the princesses are shown in one wall decoration in the tomb of Meryre II at Amarna, carrying a tame gazelle fawn.
+Their uncle, Prince Thutmose, loved his cat Ta-miu so much that he buried her in a specially carved limestone coffin.

 Education and Religion

-As the old gods were banished, there would have been a need to replace the traditional feminine deities of fertility and regeneration by the women of the royal family.
+As the old gods were banished, there would have been a need to replace the traditional feminine deities of fertility and regeneration with the women of the royal family.